guildai/guild.ai/pages/reference/guildfile.md

 - Only define operations, keeping the Guild file as simple as possible

-In practice, users often start with operation-only format and move to full format as needed.
+Users often start with operation-only format and move to full format as needed.

 Here's a simple operation-only Guild file: